 Notes

-- In traditional fig cakes you may see the recipe call for fig preserves.
-In this recipe the quicky fig jam takes the place of those preserves.
-Because the jam is made fresh by you it's very moist which is perfect for this cake.
+- In traditional fig cakes the recipe may call for fig preserves.
+In this recipe, the stove-top fig jam takes the place of those preserves.
+Because the jam is made fresh by you, it's very moist and is perfect for this cake.

-- If you'd rather, you can use store-bought or your own fig jam/preserves.
-Use 1ยฝ cups of jam/preserves in the recipe, and skip the quicky fig jam directions.ย
+- If you'd rather, you can use store-bought or your own fig jam or preserves.
+Use 1-½ cups of jam or preserves in the recipe, and skip the stove-top fig jam directions.

 - Traditional fig cakes may also call for walnuts.
-We have no walnut fans in our house so I don't use them.
-If you are a walnut fan, you can add a ยฝ cup of chopped walnuts to the batter before baking.
+We have no walnut fans in our house, so I don't use them.
+However, if you are a walnut fan, you can add a ½ cup of chopped walnuts to the batter before baking.

 Bea, I'm so happy to hear that my fig cake reminds you of home and of your old recipe.
 That's a shame that it's lost but I hope it'll find its way back to you some day.
 Thank you so much for trying my recipe and sharing your story with me!